I’m going to learn to cook, and enjoy huitlacoche. Whee-tlah-CO-cheh.

 Someone, in the distant past, found his crops full of what is called huitlacoche here, and figured out how to make corn smut into a Mexican delicacy.

-When I first came to Mexico, in the summer of 1973, just after our high school graduation, Ivan’s cousin, and his girlfriend took us to a restaurant in a beautiful, but abandoned monastery just Northwest of here, called Desierto de Liones, or the Lions desert.
+When I first came to Mexico, in the summer of 1973, just after our high school graduation, Ivan’s cousin, and his girlfriend took us to a restaurant in a beautiful, but abandoned monastery just Northwest of here, called Desierto de Liones, or the The Desert of Lions.
 They have a restaurant there that served Crepas con Huitlacoche, or crepes with corn fungus.
 Doesn’t sound good, am I right?

 Fortunately for me, I didn’t speak Spanish at the time.